jiangyu945/S2CA-Net/README.md

 ![Ablation_model_scale](https://github.com/jiangyu945/S2CA-Net/blob/c257a2c983c4852fa26a585e667a282690c2a61d/img/Ablation_model_scale.png)

 ## Usage
+### Installation
+Install the necessary python packages as defined in environment.yaml.
+We recommend using conda.
+You can create the environment using
+'''
+conda env create -f environment.yml
+'''
+If you run into problems, you can try using different versions of these packages.

 ### Data Preparation
 Please download BraTS 2019, BraTS 2020 data according to https://www.med.upenn.edu/cbica/brats2019/registration.html and https://www.med.upenn.edu/cbica/brats2020/registration.html.
 Unzip downloaded data at `./dataset` folder (please create one) and remove all the csv files in the folder, or it will cause errors.